kigster/dnsmadeeasy/README.md

 DME.request_limit
 #=> 2342
 ```
->Information is not available until an API call has been made
+> NOTE: Information is not available until an API call has been made

 ## Installation